WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 (1) Custom Type | `<Attribute Name>`<br>The name of the passive attribute that this active attribute is instantiated from.
 (2) Value #1<br>(3) Value #2<br>(4) Value #3 | `{Any}`<br>These values may be used by the custom attribute to whatever fits their purpose.

+Whenever a custom attribute's trigger is triggered an attribute usage is tracked.

 **Visits:** Applying causes a visit to the selected game element.

 **Redirections:** Applyings may be redirected.